Summer Veggie Salad with Vermicelli and Tamarind Sesame Dressing

 1 kohlrabi bulb, thinly sliced

-4 baby carrots, thinly sliced
+2 small carrots, thinly sliced

-2 tbsp roasted sunflower seeds
+2 tbsp roasted pumpkin seeds

 Freshly cracked black pepper to taste